 CHILD AND FAMILY WELL-BEING TASK FORCE

-3 Vacancies.
-One partial term ending 1/31/2023.
-Two partial terms ending 1/31/2025.
+7 vacancies, current members eligible to reapply, 4-year terms.
+Meets monthly.
 Applicants must represent at least one of the following experiences: community members from under-represented communities; community action agency, non-profit housing organization or social service agency; faith community; private school, home school, higher education or child care provider; medical and behavioral health care provider serving young children and families; community members with experience caring for children such as parent, foster parent, grandparent, or guardian; private business, corporation, or philanthropic organization.
 The Task Force will continually review Whatcom governmental impacts on children and families, and make specific recommendations for improvements for all departments.
 The Task Force will consider input from diverse families throughout Whatcom County and evidence-based and promising practices and report on and make recommendations to County Council, Executive, and other appropriate officials regarding implementation of recommendations in the Whatcom Working Toward Well-being: An Action Plan for County Government (Action Plan) as adopted on February 4, 2020.
 Council-appointed.

 COUNTY APPEALS BOARD

 1 Vacancy – applicant must be a member of one of the construction trades (building, structural, architectural, plumbing, engineering, or mechanical).
 This Board receives and rules on appeals of orders, decisions or determinations made by the building official and/or fire marshal relative to the application and interpretation of the building construction and maintenance codes as adopted by the county, with responsibility to publish all findings.
 Board members meet on an as-needed basis and serve a three-year term.
 Executive-appointed.